 I’m leading the initiative, Courthouses Reading Across Kentucky & Beyond, and underwriting Little Free Libraries in each of the 120 county courthouses across Kentucky.
 Kentucky has a rich and unique history of getting books into the hands of those who had none.
 We’ve led the way in literacy long before other states, producing pioneers who implemented unique projects.

-It is a way to honor my Packhorse librarian sisters and their important legacy.
+It is a way to honor my history, my Packhorse librarian sisters and their important legacy.
 Valued more than any monies, award, or prize, has been the witnessing of great acts of kindness—from the thousands of letters I’ve received from folks across the US and abroad—letters that informed me that after reading The Book Woman of Troublesome Creek they were inspired to start book mobiles during the height of the pandemic, and others who wrote they are now buying books for book deserts, and yet more who are donating regularly to food banks, and those who raise money for underserved libraries, and more.

 Recently, Appellant and State Supreme court judges from out of state contacted me, asking to help after reading Book Woman of Troublesome Creek.
 They drove several hours to donate 250 new books to my two Little Free Libraries located inside the Jefferson County Judicial Center.
 Now they have been inspired to follow and implement a program in Indiana.
 Another reader from Ohio, Melanie who owns The Cinci Book Bus, brought 240 new books to stock my Little Free Libraries shortly after.
 Many of my readers have reached out and sent books also.